GiftMk/github-app-template/README.md

 - Set any homepage URL
 - Set the webhook URL to your Smee channel URL
 - Generate a random string (UUID is fine) and set it as the webhook secret
-- Minimal permissions: Issues (Read & write) and subscribe to the Issues event
+- Set minimal permissions - Issues (Read & write) and subscribe to the Issues event
 - Generate and download the private key (PEM)

 ## Step 3: Run Local Server 🖥️